syncfusion/blazor-docs/src/gantt/gantt-chart/excel-export.md

----
-title: "Excel Export"
-component: "Gantt Chart"
-description: "Learn how to export Gantt Chart data to Excel and CSV documents in the Essential JS 2 Gantt Chart component."
----

 # Excel Export

 Gantt Chart supports client-side exporting, which allows you to export its data to the Excel and CSV formats.
 Use the `ExcelExport` and `CsvExport` methods for exporting.
 To enable Excel export in the Gantt Chart, set the `AllowExcelExport` to true.